TL;DR

 - Pin Position 1: your brand name or core differentiator, so it's always visible

-- Don't pin everything — leave Google room to optimise the remaining assets
+- Don't pin everything — leave Google room to optimize the remaining assets

 - Use pinning for legal disclaimers or price mentions that must appear in the ad

-Ad extensions (sitelinks, callouts, structured snippets, call, location...) increase CTR by 10-25% because your ad takes more space on SERP.
+Ad extensions (sitelinks, callouts, structured snippets, call, location...) increase CTR by 10-25% because your ad takes up more space on the SERP.
 And they're completely free.

-- Sitelinks: Minimum 4, best practice 8 — link to top categories/pages
+- Sitelinks: Minimum 4, best practice 8 — link to your top categories/pages

 - Callouts: Short USP bullets ("Free Shipping", "24/7 Support")